I like to weigh the pros and cons of different living situations based on an individual's need.

-Apartment Living is something that many believe everyone should experience, if only once.
-While you don't have some of the luxuries that you'd enjoy in your own home (a yard, for example), most apartments have perks of their own.
-These can include:
+Apartment living is something that many believe everyone should experience, if only once.
+While you don't have some of the luxuries that you'd enjoy in your own home (a yard for example) most apartments have perks of their own.

-- Included Utilities such as a Refrigerator, Washer & Dryer, etc.
+- Included utilities such as a refrigerator, washer and dryer, etc.

-In my own experience, searching the internet for the good and bad sides of living high or lying low brought up many points to consider.
-The following are some of the most common areas of concern that I discovered among the apartment-searching population.
-Give it a read, compare the ups and downs (pun unintended!), and most importantly of all, think months ahead.
+In my own research, searching the internet for the good and bad sides of living high or lying low brought up many points to consider.
+The following are the 5 most common areas of concern that I discovered among the apartment-searching population, and this article will cover them in-depth:

 Many of those embarking on their first apartment adventure seem to neglect the fact that how high up you are can have a major effect on your light bill.
 Even more are unaware of the benefits you receive six months later.